555 (North American Numbering Plan): Current fictional usage

 555 numbers are mentioned directly in the 1993 action film Last Action Hero, starring Arnold Schwarzenegger.
 Danny Madigan (played by Austin O'Brien) tries to convince Schwarzenegger's character that he is inside a movie by pointing out the 555 exchange provides at most 9,999 available telephone numbers, insufficient for all the phone users in Los Angeles.
 Schwarzenegger's character replies, "That's why we have area codes", and O'Brien's character drops the subject.

 The use of 555 numbers helps to avoid use of valid numbers in works of fiction or entertainment, which can lead people to call those numbers and bother their holders.
 Tommy Tutone's song "867-5309/Jenny" and the cinematic release of Bruce Almighty displaying 776-2323 as a number to call God both led to misdialed calls in multiple area codes.
 God's number was changed to 555-0123 in the video release of the movie.
 In cities where it became popular, the 1966 song "634-5789" by Wilson Pickett and others caused many unwanted calls to actual subscribers who knew nothing about the song; many had to change their numbers.
 "777-9311" by The Time used Dez Dickerson's actual telephone number at the time the song was written, causing his phone to ring incessantly until he had his number changed.
 The Alicia Keys song "Diary" contains a real number in New York's area code 347, an overlay, but does not indicate an area code; the same number in some other area code is a common misdial.

-The prefix has also seen use in journalism about phone numbers, as in The Wall Street Journals A-HED feature on the nomenclature of nominal degrees of intimacy: They're Dating, but He's Still Just 212-555-1234 in Her Contact List.